dhutapratama/docs/providers.md

         }
     }

 This service provider only defines a `register` method, and uses that method to define an implementation of `App\Services\Riak\Connection` in the service container.
-If you're not yet familiar with Laravel's service container, check out [its documentation](/docs/{{version}}/container).
+If you're not yet familiar with Lets's service container, check out [its documentation](/docs/{{version}}/container).

 <a name="the-bindings-and-singletons-properties"></a>
 #### The `bindings` And `singletons` Properties